-- Pays off high interest credit card or other debts with low interest loans.
+- Pays off high-interest credit cards or other debts with low-interest loans.

 - One easy monthly payment to make.

-- Closed-end loan will result in a set payment schedule (payments and length of loan is pre-determined).
+- A closed-end loan will result in a set payment schedule (payments and length of the loan are pre-determined).

 - May result in lower overall monthly payments.